Georgian Court University is a coeducational, forward-thinking institution that encourages intellectual inquiry, moral analysis, and social dialogue.

 Georgian Court University prepares students for life beyond the campus gates.
-By senior year, 90% of undergraduate students have participated in some type of practicum, internship, field experience, coop, or clinical assignment.
+By senior year, 90% of undergraduate students have participated or plan to participate in some type of practicum, internship, field experience, co-op, or clinical placement.
 In addition, undergraduates are required to participate in service learning.
-And when asked if they would do it all over again, 87% of seniors say they would choose GCU again.
+And according to the National Survey of Student Engagement (NSSE) 92% of seniors rated their entire GCU educational experience as “excellent” or “good.”

 School Colors & Mascot

 Blue & Gold; Roary the Lion

 - Business Administration

 - Criminal Justice

 - Computer Information Systems

 - Digital Communication

 - Graphic Design & Multimedia